Penstemon californicus

 Penstemon californicus is a species of penstemon known by the common name California penstemon.
-It is native to Baja California and is also known from fewer than 20 occurrences in California, mainly in Orange and Riverside Counties.
+It is native to the Mexican state of Baja California but is also found in a few places in the American state of California.
 It grows in the forest and woodland habitat of the Peninsular Ranges and nearby slopes.

 Description

 Penstemon californicus is a perennial species that typically grows 8–30 centimeters in height, but may occasionally be stunted to as little as 5 cm.
 The stems are herbaceous, but grow from a woody base.
 Stems either grow straight upwards or outwards for a short distance before growing upwards and are covered in white scale-like hairs that point backwards.